(updated)

 Why doesn’t PowerSync have a built-in ORM?

 Developers often have strong opinions on using ORMs — they either love it or hate it.
 With PowerSync our goal is to not force that decision on developers.
 Instead, we want to allow any approach from raw SQL queries to arbitrary ORM libraries.
-We started with just raw SQL, and are now focusing on ORM integrations.

 We specifically avoid implementing our own ORM since we feel it's better to support popular existing ORMs, which likely do a much better job than we can.
 It also makes it easier to switch to/from PowerSync if you can keep most of your database code the same.